tuespetre/shadow-dom/README.md

   *by default* which simply cannot be properly polyfilled (think `display: flex`, `display: table`, etc.) With that in mind, you may want to adopt a practice of explicitly specifying `display` properties for `<slot>` elements.

+### APIs that are not polyfilled

+There are a handful of APIs that are not polyfilled due to their relative obscurity or lack of priority.
+They may be investigated later.
+These APIs are:

+- `Range`
+- `NodeIterator`
+- `TreeWalker`

 ## License